ai-forth/ideal-simplified/README.md

 # ideal-simplified

-The simplest version of ideal available
+The simplest version of ideal available.